MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

    The breadcrumb contains a validated block, and a staged ledger, which contains a scan state.

-   From the breadcrumb, we need only save the scan state: the staged ledger can be reconstructed from the SNARKed ledger and the scan state.
+   From the breadcrumb, we need to save the scan state and pending coinbase (both part of the contained staged ledger): the staged ledger can be reconstructed from the SNARKed ledger and the scan state.
    See `Persistent_frontier.construct_staged_ledger_at_root`.